pingcap/docs-cn/system-variables.md

 - Scope: SESSION
 - Default value: `60`
 - Range: `[10, 216000]`
+- Unit: Seconds
-- This variable is used to set the range duration of the Prometheus statement generated when querying METRIC_SCHEMA.
-The unit is second.
+- This variable is used to set the range duration of the Prometheus statement generated when querying `METRICS_SCHEMA`.

 ### tidb_metric_query_step <span class="version-mark">New in v4.0</span>

 - Scope: SESSION
 - Default value: `60`
 - Range: `[10, 216000]`
+- Unit: Seconds
-- This variable is used to set the step of the Prometheus statement generated when querying `METRIC_SCHEMA`.
-The unit is second.
+- This variable is used to set the step of the Prometheus statement generated when querying `METRICS_SCHEMA`.

 ### tidb_multi_statement_mode <span class="version-mark">New in v4.0.11</span>